BenjMichel/blog_articles/Article_3-BestOfWeb2015.md

 easily train yourself on the Internet.
 He raised the issue of privacy on the Internet shared his idealistic position about the role of a developer : to help people, not to make money.
-He started the heated debate of the day : AngularJS vs the rest of the world.
+He started the heated debate of the day : AngularJS vs the other JS frameworks.
 At BAM, we are fans of Angular and use it for most of our projects and will continue to use it when the 2.0 version will be released.